 Embed videos in your marketing emails to make them more attractive and interesting.
 Videos are a great tool to increase click rates and conversions.
 Stay in touch with your prospects and keep reminding them about your brand through social media.
 The cover picture of your facebook page should be really attractive.
 Post pictures and videos of exciting, relaxing or happy vacations.
 Travel buffs should go crazy looking at them!

 Instagram is another wonderful platform to share mind-blowing pictures of tourism to attract more people, Club Med and Las Vegas Sands are really good at it.
 Generation Y & Z love travelling the world, plus they love to be active in the digital world too.
 Solo travel and adventure sports are quite trending these days.
 You can ask your customers to use your brand name’s hashtag or tag your brand while posting pictures/selfies of their vacations.
 Share and retweet some winning pictures every week to delight your customers.
 Research what destinations are right for the coming month and what activities will be popular.

 You may want to highlight each side of a destination because some travellers may like museums, others may like adventure sports or beaches and so on.
-Each destination has its own style, some are romantic, others are full of adventures and so on.
+Each destination has its own style, some are romantic, others are full of adventure.
 Design your marketing efforts according to the place.
 Also consider the different kind of travellers you are targeting newly-wed couples, families with small children and retired travellers; all have different tastes and requirements.

 You can also involve your followers by asking questions or organizing small contests.
 The young generation uses social media as a major medium for providing feedbacks and queries.
 So, be prepared for positive as well as negative comments.
 Be clear about what kind of comments to ignore and where to reply.